-Account number: A unique sequence of numbers assigned to a cardholder account that identifies the issuer and type of financial transaction card.
+Account number: A unique sequence of numbers assigned to a cardholder account which identifies the issuer and type of financial transaction card.

-Acquirer: A licensed member that maintains the merchant relationship and acquires the data relating to a transaction from the merchant or card acceptor and submits that data into interchange, either directly or indirectly.
+Acquirer: A licensed member who maintains the merchant relationship and acquires the data relating to a transaction from the merchant or card acceptor and submits that data into the interchange, either directly or indirectly.

 Annual Fee: This is a yearly fee charged by some ISO’s and acquirers to maintain a merchant’s account.
 This is also called a renewal fee, subscription fee, or membership fee.

-Authorisation: A process defined in operations regulations whereby a transaction is approved by or on behalf of an issuer; commonly understood to be receiving of a sales validation by the merchant, by telephone, or authorization terminal.
+Authorisation: A process defined in operations regulations whereby a transaction is approved by or on behalf of, an issuer; commonly understood to be receiving of a sales validation by the merchant, by telephone, or authorisation terminal.

-Authorisation Code: A code that notifies you that you have obtained the authorization for a specific card transaction.
+Authorisation Code: A code that notifies you that you have obtained the authorisation for a specific card transaction.
 Note: You should print this on the sales draft

-Automated Teller Machine (ATM): An unattended, magnetic stripe-reading terminal that dispenses cash; accepts deposits and loan payments; enables a bank customer to order transfers among accounts and make account inquiries.
+Automated Teller Machine (ATM): An unattended, magnetic stripe-reading terminal that dispenses cash; accepts deposits and loan payments; enables a bank customer to order transfers between accounts and make account enquiries.

-Average Ticket: The average amount all transactions charged by a merchant on a monthly basis.
+Average Ticket: The average amount of all transactions charged by a merchant on a monthly basis.

 AVS (Address Verification System): In 1996, Visa®/MasterCard® headquarters introduced a new regulation requiring all businesses who manually key in the majority of their credit card transactions to have a special fraud prevention feature on their credit card processing equipment.
 This feature is referred to as an address verification system (it checks to see that the billing address given by the customer matches the credit card).
 If you opt not to use AVS, VISA® and MasterCard® will not support your transactions and will charge you an additional percentage on those sales.